 In the case of Ranbaxy, it is not clear why Ranbaxy was not a named-party in a Hatch-Waxman litigation.
 Vertex asserted the ‘989 Patent against Mylan Inc. and Mylan Pharmaceuticals Inc. (“Mylan”) in the District of Delaware on August 22, 2012 (Civ.
 No. 12-1065-RGA).
 Ranbaxy was not a named defendant in that, or any other litigation.
 It is possible that Ranbaxy did not file a paragraph IV certification or Vertex chose not to file suit.

 Nonetheless, on October 18, 2012, shortly after Vertex had asserted the ‘989 patent against Mylan, Ranbaxy filed its petition at the United States Patent and Trademark Office challenging all of the ‘989 patent claims.
 On March 5, 2013, the Patent Trial and Appeal Board found that Ranbaxy had demonstrated a reasonable likelihood that it would prevail, and thus instituted the IPR.
 On October 31, 2013, Vertex and Ranbaxy filed a joint motion to terminate the IPR.
 The parties’ motion not only resolved the IPR, but also stated that the parties had resolved “any potential Hatch-Waxman litigation on [the ‘989 Patent] between these parties.”

 Given the limited precedent on this issue, Gibbons will continue to track future developments (if any) stemming from this case.

-Charles A. Gaglia, Jr. is Counsel to the Gibbons Intellectual Property Department.
+Charles H. Chevalier is an Associate in the Gibbons Intellectual Property Department.